 My lack-of-blogging is a real issue.
 A real depressing issue.
 One that obviously needs to be remedied with lots and lots of inspirational TED talks, Katy Perry songs that rhyme with “Tire-Twerk,” and probably some poetry and incense.

 Back when I was in high school I would burn incense in my room and listen to weird Sitar music while reading Ayn Rand aloud.
-Somehow I need to get back to this level of soulfully cool.
+Somehow I need to get back to this level of soulfully cool sans the terrible philosophy.

 I decided to write some poetry so I can re-stoke my dormant creative genius: